olir/Frankenstein/README.md

 # Status
 No release yet.

-You can use maven to run it with "mvn exec:exec"
+You can use maven to run it with "mvn clean package exec:exec"

 Issues:
 - Currently video input is buggy.
 I'm working on it.